NickDJM/accessible-menu/docs/hover-types.md

 });
 ```

+### Treeviews and Hover On

+When using a treeview menu with hover **on**, `pointerenter` events are triggered as expected, however `pointerleave` events are handled differently.
+Leaving a menu item that is open will _not_ close that menu in a treeview.
+The only way a `pointerleave` event will close a menu item is if the root menu itself is left.
+This is to prevent a lot of visual confusion when hovering/unhover menu items in a treeview.

 ## Hover Dynamic

 Hover **dynamic** is a hybrid of hover **off** and hover **on**.
 The menu will function as if it is in hover **off** mode until the user clicks a menu toggle to open a submenu.
 Once a submenu is open, the menu will function as if it is in hover **on** mode until the user clicks outside of the menu to close all submenus.